joao-rafael/find-my-car/README.md

 Install the dependencies with `npm install` and then run the server with `ng serve`.
 After that, navigate to `http://localhost:4200/`.

-<strong>This project uses miragejs, to use the API delete the mirageJS script from main.ts (src/main.ts)</strong>
+<strong>This project uses miragejs (due to server instability during integration), to use the original proposed API delete the mirageJS script from main.ts (src/main.ts)</strong>

-Clone this repository
 ## General Information and Dependencies ℹ️

 This project was developed as a part of a coding challenge from Localiza.
 This project has the following dependencies (aside from the ones which come with every Angular project):